chadwithuhc/docs-template/docs/to-do.md

 ﻿# Docs Template
-A basic HTML/CSS template for code documentation.
+A Skeleton based theme and HTML template for code documentation.

 ---